s-nez/uj-asd/ex10-keyword-statistics/README.md

 ## Problem description
 Given an alphabet and a list of keywords, count all occurrences of both keywords and non-keywords, grouping the latter into groups positioned lexicographically between the keywords.
+Words are sets of characters from the alphabet, every other character should be treated as a separator.

 ###Example: